grapeot/PixInsightMonoScript/README.md

 2. Open the script `Preprocessing.js`.
 3. Change the variables in the first few lines of code (before the main function).
 4. Hit F9 to run.

+## Known issues

+* FITS headers are not properly set, e.g. total integration time.
+* Most parameters are default ones.
+You may need to tune it to get the optimal performance.